 Experienced Python / VPython user?
 Jupyter VPython uses the popular IPython/Jupyter professional programming environment:

 · Install the Continuum Anaconda (or Enthought Canopy) Python distribution.
 We recommend choosing Anaconda with Python 3.x, especially if you already have “Classic” VPython / Python 2.7 installed on your machine (Canopy uses Python 2.7).
 If you are an expert Python user, you can install the IPython and Jupyter modules in your current Python installation; see jupyter.org.

 · In a Power Shell or Command Prompt (Windows) or Terminal (Mac /

 · Rotating and zooming the camera is the same as for GlowScript VPython; see above.

 · See the GlowScript VPython Help for documentation.
-The only GlowScript object not yet implemented are extrusion, 3D text, and widgets (button, radio, checkbox, slider, menu).
-Mouse interactions are now fully enabled, including scene.mouse.pick.
+The only GlowScript objects not yet implemented are extrusion, 3D text, and widgets (button, radio, checkbox, slider, menu).
+Mouse interactions are fully enabled, including scene.mouse.pick.
 Keyboard interactions are not yet enabled pending an understanding of the relationship to keyboard inputs being processed by the Jupyter notebook.

 · There is a Binder package of the demo programs, which lets you run the Jupyter VPython programs even on computers or mobile devices that do not have Python installed.
 Here is an explanation of the Binder mechanism.
 Because the Binder servers are shared among a large number of people, performance can vary a great deal from day to day and from hour to hour.